Norway & the Fjords Cruises

 Lofoten

 You won’t forget your first approach to Lofoten because of the formidable wall of mountains looming on the horizon.
-The Lofoten Islands are world famous for their distinctive dramatic peaks, sheltered bays and untouched beaches - and this is your day to explore them.
+The Lofoten Islands are world famous for their distinctive dramatic peaks, sheltered bays and untouched beaches.
 Lofoten is also known for its excellent fishing, picturesque villages and exciting year-round activities.
-We dock at idyllic Reine in the morning.
 Fishermen's huts dotting the shoreline and snowy granite peaks shooting out of the fjord make Reine one of the most frequently photographed landscapes in Norway.
-Keep looking skyward to catch sight of the Northern Lights.

 Lustrafjorden